Chen-Suyi/cryosplat/README.md

 The scripts specify dataset paths, training hyperparameters, and output directories, and can be used directly or adapted to other datasets.

-For **runtime and GPU memory measurements**, enable the `--no-half-maps` option to disable half-map reconstruction and FSC evaluation.

 ## Citation